mohsenasadi501/DataStructureAlgorithm/README.md

 ### Adjacency List

-The second Approach **(Adjacency List)** and implemented with an Array of Linked Lists every element of an Array has a Linked List and contains nodes that are more space efficient with the first one and  space complexity is **O(V + E)**
+The second approach is  **(Adjacency List)** and is implemented with an Array of Linked Lists every element of an Array has a Linked List and contains nodes that are more space efficient with the first one and  space complexity is **O(V + E)**

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/adjacencyList.png" alt="adjacencyList.png" width="412">